alphagov/whitehall/docs/migrating_to_standard_edition.md

 7. Come up with a plan for the handful of stragglers.
    You'll likely run into a few instances that, for whatever reason, cannot be easily auto-migrated.
    See [examples of issues we ran into with NewsArticles](https://gov-uk.atlassian.net/browse/WHIT-2487?focusedCommentId=165943).
-   Typically a little manual intervention is required, e.g. to patch up some data, before you can then invoke the `StandardEditionMigratorWorker` to complete the migration of the document.
+   Typically a little manual intervention is required, e.g. to patch up some data, before you can then invoke the `StandardEditionMigratorjob` to complete the migration of the document.

 8. Test running the full migration (and any manual patches) on Integration.